elastest/elastest-torm/docs/index.md

     elastest.test-results.directory.windows=/test-results
     ```

-Then, you can execute Server Application from command line or from Eclipse IDE:
+You can develop ElasTest TORM Server Application using an editor and the command line or using Eclipse IDE:
-* From *Eclipse IDE*:
+* Using *Eclipse IDE*:
+  * Load project in the IDE:
-  * Import *elastest-torm* project from local Git Repository using `File > Import... > Maven > Import existing project` option option and select the `elastest-torm` folder, within the git repositoy folder.
+    * Import *elastest-eus* project from local Git Repository using `File > Import... > Maven > Import existing project` option option and select the `/git/elastest-eus/elastest-eus` folder.
+  * Compile and execute the project:
     * Right click over the project and select `Run as Java Application`

-* From console:
+* Using editor and console:
+    * Compile and execute the project:
-    * Go to the root directory of the project with `cd <git-repository>\elastest-torm`
+      * Go to the root directory of the project with `cd /git/elastest-eus/elastest-eus`
       * Execute command `mvn spring-boot:run`

+The server application can be used from the web interface (see next section).
+The remote webdriver endpoint is located in URL http://localhost:8080/eus/v1.

+If you change any source file, you need to stop the service and start it again.

 #### ElasTest TORM Client Application

+You can develop ElasTest TORM Web Client Application using and editor and the command line or using Visual Studio Code:

-* From *Visual Studio Code*:
+* Using *Visual Studio Code*:
+  * Load project in the IDE:
-  * Open the preddddoject folder using `File > Open folder` option and select the `elastest-torm-gui` folder, within the git repositoy folder.
+    * Open the project folder using `File > Open folder` option and select the `/git/elastest-torm/elastest-torm-gui`.
     * Open the integrated terminal with `View > Integrated Terminal`
-  * Execute in integrated terminal:
-    * `npm install`
+    * Execute `npm install` to download the libraries
+  * Compile and execute the project:
-    * `npm start`
+    * Execute `npm start`

-* From console:
+* Using editor and console:
+  * Prepare the project:
-  * Go to the root directory of the project with `cd <git-repository>\elastest-torm-gui`
+    * Go to the project folder with `cd /git/elastest-torm/elastest-torm-gui`
-  * Execute:
-    * `npm install`
+    * Execute `npm install` to download the libraries
+  * Compile and execute the project:
-    * `npm start`
+    * Execute `npm start`

-The client application will be accessible at http://localhost:4200.
+The client application can be used loading the URL http://localhost:4200 in a browser.

+If you change any source file, the client will be restarted automatically on save.